h2oai/datatable/docs/api/namespace/__getitem__.rst

         ``type`` | ``stype`` | ``ltype``
             Retrieve columns matching the specified type.

+        ``Expr``
+            Retrieve columns matching the column names/column positions/column types within the list/tuple.
+For example, ``f[0, -1]`` will return the first and last columns.

     return: FExpr
         An expression that selects the specified column from a frame.